What is Polyprenyl Immunostimulant™?

 What does Polyprenyl Immunostimulant™ do?

-Polyprenyl Immunostimulant™ is a safe product.
+Polyprenyl Immunostimulant™ is a very safe product.

 Clinical trials to establish efficacy of Polyprenyl Immunostimulant™:

-The complete results of the clinical trials are published here.
 Twenty 6 to 10 week old, specific pathogen-free cats of both sexes enrolled into placebo-controlled, randomized, double-blinded virus challenge study.
 The cats were challenged with feline rhinotracheitis virus.
 Ten randomly selected animals (experimental group) received 0.5mg/kg of Polyprenyl Immunostimulant™ orally twice daily on days 0 through 14 days post-challenge (DPC); other ten cats (placebo group) received an equal amount of placebo solution.

 The cats were examined for clinical signs daily for 21 DPC, and clinical scores were recorded daily.
 All cats enrolled in the study tolerated the administration well, no adverse effects were noted.
 No toxicity was observed with the substance.
 Animals (placebo group) had the signs persist for 8-11 days with one animal having very mild signs over the course of the study (21 days).